 Washington's heritage is protected through the public process of designating historic landmarks and districts.
-This system must be fair to the interests of property owners, preservation advocates, and the city at large.
-Anticipating likely designations helps to keep preservation and economic development coordinated as the city grows.
+This system must be fair to the interests of property owners and preservation advocates, while also reflecting the public interest in safeguarding the District's heritage for the future.